There are many incredible things to do in Siem Reap, and visiting Angkor Wat is just one of them.

 - Angkor Wat Temples provate 2-day tour with sunrise and sunset

-Chang, the guide we hired was incredibly kind and he knew the sites so well, as well as the habits of most visitors, so that he dodged the crowds fantastically.
+Chang, the guide I hired was incredibly kind and he knew the sites so well, as well as the habits of most visitors, so that he dodged the crowds fantastically.
 I was expecting to find people everywhere when visiting Angkor Wat, and of having to fight for some personal space and for a good photo, and it never happened.
 Thanks to Chang, I never felt overwhelmed by the crowds.
 In fact, he knew all the right spots to take the best pictures.
-And sure enough, one of the best things to do in Siem Reap is taking great photos of Angkor Wat.

 Among the best things to do in Siem Reap before actually visiting Angkor Wat, there’s getting an idea of an itinerary to follow – so as not to waste precious time moving from one place to another, to make the most of the incredible site and to avoid the crowds.
 Guidebooks, travel blogs, hotels and hostels all suggest various itineraries, which usually go from the strict highlights of Angkor Wat to the further away sites.